hans/hans.github.com/_posts/2016-10-03-situated-language-learning.md

 in the AI community today.
 Indeed, the post was partly inspired by a workshop panel at ACL this summer, where several panelists proclaimed that situated and interactive language tasks were the way forward.
-I think the post has served as a clear checkpoint for me and for people with similar interests.
+I think the post has served as a clear checkpoint for me and for people with similar interests: it's time to go interactive!

 Since that time in mid-August, I've been working on a paradigm for simulating situated language acquisition.
-This post will give a brief overview of the motivating ideas, and I'll follow up shortly with more details on some concrete experiments I've been doing recently.
+This post will give a brief overview of the motivating ideas, and I'll follow up shortly with more concrete details on some experiments I've been doing recently.

 <small>(Before I get started: this space is rapidly increasing in activity,